Dmytro-Hryshyn/C-Jedi-Path/README.md

 # C programming language

-## Learning path from Padawan To Jedi
+### Learning path from Padawan To Jedi

 This is my self-taught path in C programming language. <br>
-Purpose of this repository make my learning easier, and more clear. <br>
+Purpose of this repository make my learning path easier, and clear. <br>
 As I go, I need to track my progress,  practice a lot, and built robust code base.<br>

 Wish me good luck.